openstack/openstack-manuals/doc/common-rst/cli_manage_images.rst

 The following table lists the optional arguments that you can use with the ``create`` and ``update`` commands to modify image properties.
-For more information, refer to Image Service chapter in the `OpenStack Command-Line Interface
+For more information, refer to Image service chapter in the `OpenStack Command-Line Interface
 Reference <http://docs.openstack.org/cli-reference/content/index.html>`__.